Dog Wellbeing

 Can it be more serious?

-If your dog is sneezing a lot, showing nasal discharges, or seems in pain while sneezing, they need to be seen by a vet.
+If your dog is sneezing a lot, showing nasal discharges or seems in pain while sneezing, they need to be seen by a vet.
+It could be a cold, a nasal infection or a sign that something is obstructing their nasal passage.

-As always, if your dog suddenly develops frequent sneezing it's best to get your vet to see them., Better safe than sorry!
+As always, if your dog suddenly develops frequent sneezing it's best to get your vet to see them.
+Better safe than sorry!

 Reading next